xn32/json5k/README.md

 ## Key features

 - Compliance with [v1.0.0](https://spec.json5.org/1.0.0/) of the JSON5 specification
-- Rejection of duplicate keys when parsing JSON5 objects
 - Support for polymorphic types and configurable class discriminator names
 - Carefully composed error messages for deserialization errors
 - Support for the serialization of comments for class properties
+- Rejection of duplicate keys during deserialization

 Unit tests for the most important application scenarios exist, but the framework has not been deployed to production yet.
 In addition, benchmarking and performance optimization are still to be done.